DSOTM-RSA/klim.dat/README.md

 # klim.dat
 Analysing 180 Years of German Climate Data

+DONE:
+- gridded maps of rainfall (1890 - present)
+- all stations in data-set

 TODO:
-- Maps of rainfall per month (gridded)
+- seasonal deviations of data
-- Spectral analysis